carlosItDevelop/carlosItDevelop/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Cooperchip CPES Ltda
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Fullstack Angular 15, Bootstrap 5 & NET 7 API: Project Demo and Tutorial (Fuji Nguyen)
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on CursoAspNetCoreUdemy
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Asp.Net Core
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://cooperchip.com.br
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: "Domino’s Customer Service: “We’re sorry to hear about this!” :)
 -->